IJustNeedOffsets/iOS-AppPatcher/README.md

 # Coming Soon
 -UI version when AppPatcher is out of Beta (MacOS and iOS/iPados) -Hide apps from SpringBoard
--Shoe hidden apps on SpringBoard
+-Show hidden apps on SpringBoard
 -Modify Assets
 -Change display name of Application
 -Add or Change Url scheme (for example add a url scheme like OpenFromAnyBrowser:// to open the specific application)